JuniorBecari10/calendar/README.md

 Have lunch | id: 2428 | Daily - 11:30
 ```

+If more than one alarm is ringing now, all of them will appear below `Ringing now:`.

 ### How it works

 Watch mode consistently monitors time and check if the current time matches with some of your alarms.
 It also emits a sound signal, if your terminal supports it, via a special escape sequence: the beep (`\a`).

+Independently of the number of alarms ringing now, they will ring once a second, <br />
+since the screen is updated once a second.

 ## Examples